NNDB

 Military service: Oklahoma National Guard; US Army (drafted, Korean War, discharged 1952)

 James Garner was the first man drafted from Oklahoma for service in the Korean War.
-He was wounded in action, and won a Purple Heart.
+He was wounded in action, and earned a Purple Heart.
 Garner's first major role was on the TV western, Maverick.
 The show was a huge hit and Garner was its breakout star, but during a writers' strike in 1960, the studio suspended production of the show, and stopped paying the actors.
 Garner considered this a breach of his contract, and refused to return when the strike was settled.
 He was sued by the studio, and won, and stayed away from television work for the next decade.

 His movies include the discreet lesbian drama The Children's Hour with Audrey Hepburn and Shirley MacLaine, the rousing all-star action flick The Great Escape, the Doris Day comedy Move Over, Darling, the western Support Your Local Sheriff, Raymond Chandler's Marlowe, the anti-war comedy The Americanization of Emily, the psychothriller The Fan, the heartwarming Murphy's Romance with Sally Field, and Blake Edwards's farcical Victor/Victoria.

 In made-for-TV movies, he played a co-founder of Alcoholics Anonymous in My Name is Bill W., and made leveraged buyouts seem almost fun in Barbarians at the Gate.
-After John Ritter's sudden death, Garner popped up as "Grandpa" on 8 Simple Rules.
+After John Ritter's sudden death, Garner popped up as "Grandpa" on the sit-com 8 Simple Rules.

-Father: Weldon Bumgarner (carpet layer)
+Father: William Weldon Bumgarner (carpet layer, b.
+13-Jan-1902, d.
+15-Mar-1986)

-Brother: Jack Garner (actor)
+Brother: Jack Garner (actor, b.
+1926, d.
+2011)

-Brother: Charlie Baumgarner (schoolteacher)
+Brother: Charlie Baumgarner (schoolteacher, d.
+1985)

-Wife: Lois Clarke (m.
+Wife: Lois Fleishman Clarke (m.
 17-Aug-1956, two daughters)

 Daughter: Kimberly Garner (stepdaughter, from Clarke's first marriage)

-Daughter: Gretta Scott Garner
+Daughter: Greta Scott Garner ("Gigi", author)

 High School: Norman High School, Norman, OK